vllm-project/vllm-project.github.io/_posts/2024-10-23-vllm-serving-amd.md

 ---
 layout: post
 title: "Serving LLMs on AMD MI300X: Best Practices"
-author: "Embedded LLM and Hot Aisles Inc."
+author: "Guest Post by Embedded LLM and Hot Aisles Inc."
 ---

 **TL;DR:** vLLM unlocks incredible performance on the AMD MI300X, achieving 1.5x higher throughput and 1.7x faster time-to-first-token (TTFT) than Text Generation Inference (TGI) for Llama 3.1 405B.
 It also achieves 1.8x higher throughput and 5.1x faster TTFT than TGI for Llama 3.1 70B.
-This guide explores key vLLM settings to maximize efficiency, showing you how to leverage the power of open-source LLM inference on AMD.
+This guide explores 8 key vLLM settings to maximize efficiency, showing you how to leverage the power of open-source LLM inference on AMD.
 If you just want to see the optimal parameters, jump to the [Quick Start Guide](#quick-start-guide).

 <p align="center">